SpanbauerLab/Metabarcoding/index.md

   - Accounts for compositionality via log-ratio transformations (e.g., CLR).
   - Reduces false positives compared to correlation-based methods.
 - **Applications**:
-  - Identifying gut microbiome interactions resistant to diet-induced changes.
+  - Identify gut microbiome interactions that are resistant to diet-induced changes.

 #### 12.3 FlashWeave
 A machine learning-based method that detects **direct and indirect associations** in sparse microbial datasets.